 So much so that Chatham House, otherwise known as The Royal Institute of International Affairs, has called for a carbon tax on meat to help combat climate change.
-In fact globally, raising cows for food ranks only behind the United States and China as a GHG contributing segment of the global economy.
+In fact, globally, raising cows for food ranks only behind the United States and China as a GHG contributing segment of the global economy.
 Raising cattle for food is the #1 source of GHGs from agriculture globally.

 Going vegan, vegetarian, or at least eating less meat, helps reduce global GHGs by helping in the global transition to sustainable, plant-based agriculture.
-It helps fill the demand of a plant-based consumer diet as the global fight against climate change gains steam.
+It helps fill the demand for a plant-based consumer diet as the global fight against climate change gains steam.
 It also helps to reduce your carbon footprint.

 Meat & GHGs

-An Oxford study published in the journal Climate Change, found that the diets of meat eaters who ate more than 3.5 ounces of meat a day – roughly the size of a pack of cards – contribute to GHGs significantly.
+An Oxford study published in the journal Climate Change found that the diets of meat-eaters who ate more than 3.5 ounces of meat a day – roughly the size of a pack of cards – contribute to GHGs significantly.
 These heavy meat eaters generate 15.8 pounds of carbon dioxide equivalent each day; compared to vegetarians - 8.4 pounds, and vegans - 6.4 pounds.
 This is because the process of raising livestock for food on farms itself is carbon-intensive.
 Also, the majority of global deforestation is just to create land for cattle to graze.

 The average meat-eater has a much higher carbon footprint than people who adopt a plant-based diet - 50-54% higher than vegetarians, and between 99-102% higher than vegans.
-Of course there are other ways for individuals in society to contribute to lower emissions, but veganism may be a top solution.
+Of course, there are other ways for individuals in society to contribute to lower emissions, but veganism may be a top solution.
 Research shows that, as Dr. Fredrik Hedenus of Chalmers University of Technology in Sweden said, “reducing meat and dairy consumption is key to bringing agricultural pollution down to safe levels."

 Raising cattle for meat and dairy ranks close to the top of the list as a segment of the global economy contributing to GHGs (mostly in the form of methane emitted from grazing cattle).
 There are a variety of innovative ways to reduce methane emissions from grazing cattle.

-However, transitioning to a plant based diet now is considered one of the best ways to adopt a more sustainable lifestyle, and to reduce one's personal contribution to the problem of GHGs.
+However, transitioning to a plant-based diet now is considered one of the best ways to adopt a more sustainable lifestyle, and to reduce one's personal contribution to the problem of GHGs.
 A study from the University of Chicago posits that eating less meat (or none at all) is more effective at reducing one's personal responsibility for GHGs than changing from a conventional car to a hybrid.

 According to PETA - “…the U.S. Environmental Protection Agency has shown that animal agriculture is globally the single largest source of methane emissions and that, pound for pound, methane is more than 28 times more effective than carbon dioxide at trapping heat in our atmosphere.
 The use of manure storage and of manure being used as fertilizer for crops and feed, which then generates substantial amounts of nitrous oxide, contributes greatly to the greenhouse gases affecting the global warming crisis."

-According to the UN Food and Agriculture Organisation, livestock accounts for 14.5% of global greenhouse gas emissions.
+According to the UN Food and Agriculture Organization, livestock accounts for 14.5% of global greenhouse gas emissions.
 The three most critical GHGs responsible for climate change are carbon dioxide, methane, and nitrous oxide - and together they cause the majority of climate change issues.

 Methane is a gas that can be produced from stockpiling of animal and human sewage, manure used as fertilizer, as well animal’s personal “gas emissions [for ex. cow burps and farts]”.
-Methane is a potent GHG released from livestock in dangerous quantities exacerbating climate change; and is closely followed in significance by nitrous oxide in unsustainable agriculture practices.
+Methane is a potent GHG released from livestock in dangerous quantities exacerbating climate change, and is closely followed in significance by nitrous oxide in unsustainable agriculture practices.

-Agriculture is the largest man-made source of nitrous oxide, with the meat, dairy, and other animal-based food industries - contributing to 65% of worldwide nitrous oxide emissions,.
+Agriculture is the largest man-made source of nitrous oxide, with meat, dairy, and other animal-based food industries - contributing to 65% of worldwide nitrous oxide emissions.
 Nitrous oxide emissions are primarily direct emissions from fertilized agricultural stock, and manure, as well as indirect emissions from leaching of fertilizers and pesticides; which is when rainwater causes part of the nitrogen in fertilizers and pesticides to leach into groundwater and eventually into rivers.